The Complete Guide to Creatine

 - 5-15% greater gains in strength and performance

-- Body mass/LBM gains two times that of placebo groups (evidence of LBM gains in addition to total body water gains)
+- Body mass/LBM gains two times that of placebo groups (evidence of lean body mass gains in addition to total body water gains)

 Based on the aforementioned researchers’ extensive review of the literature, creatine supplementation improves both performance and capacity in strength/power based exercise.
 It also appears to aid in lean body mass gains.